Pedagogy: Nordic countires

+In Denmark, all pedagogues are educated at a series of national institutes for social educators located in all major cities.
+The education is a 3.5-year academic course, giving the student the title of a Bachelor in Social Education (Danish: Professionsbachelor som pædagog).
+It is also possible to earn a master's degree in pedagogy/educational sciences from various universities.
+This BA and MA program has a more theoretical focus compared to the more vocational Bachelor in Social Education.

+In Finland, pedagogy is studied in university departments of education and through vocational teacher training programs at universities of applied sciences.
+In the work Hermeneuttisen pedagogiikan pääsuuntaukset ("Main Currents of Hermeneutic Pedagogy"), Emeritus Professor Pauli Siljander from the University of Oulu characterizes the distinction between the concepts of "pedagogy" and "educational science" by noting that pedagogy is generally used as a broader term, encompassing both the theoretical aspects of education and educational practice.
+In 21st-century Finland, macro-level pedagogy has become instrumentalized—critics refer to this as "thin pedagogy"—and seeks to derive specific societal benefits from education.

 Modern pedagogy

-An article from Kathmandu Post published on 3 June 2018 described the usual first day of school in an academic calendar.
+An article from The Kathmandu Post published on 3 June 2018 described the usual first day of school in an academic calendar.
 Teachers meet their students with distinct traits.
 The diversity of attributions among children or teens exceeds similarities.
 Educators have to teach students with different cultural, social, and religious backgrounds.
 This situation entails a differentiated strategy in pedagogy and not the traditional approach for teachers to accomplish goals efficiently.

 American author and educator Carol Ann Tomlinson defined Differentiated Instruction as "teachers' efforts in responding to inconsistencies among students in the classroom."
 Differentiation refers to methods of teaching.
 She explained that Differentiated Instruction gives learners a variety of alternatives for acquiring information.
 Primary principles comprising the structure of Differentiated Instruction include formative and ongoing assessment, group collaboration, recognition of students' diverse levels of knowledge, problem-solving, and choice in reading and writing experiences.

 Howard Gardner gained prominence in the education sector for his Multiple Intelligences Theory.
 He named seven of these intelligences in 1983: Linguistic, Logical and Mathematical, Visual and Spatial, Body and Kinesthetic, Musical and Rhythmic, Intrapersonal, and Interpersonal.
 Critics say the theory is based only on Gardner's intuition instead of empirical data.
 Another criticism is that the intelligence is too identical for types of personalities.
 The theory of Howard Gardner came from cognitive research and states these intelligences help people to "know the world, understand themselves, and other people."
 Said differences dispute an educational system that presumes students can "understand the same materials in the same manner and that a standardized, collective measure is very much impartial towards linguistic approaches in instruction and assessment as well as to some extent logical and quantitative styles."